kwrtz/autohotkey-german-programmer-layer/README.md

 # autohotkey-german-programmer-layer
+To use the script, you have to install [AutoHotKey](https://www.autohotkey.com/).

 A lot of characters on the German keyboard which you need for programming are not accessible very well.